Arzik1987/prelim/README.md

 ### Reproducing the Experiments
-See respective descriprion in the subdirectory `experiments`
+See respective description in the subdirectory `experiments`.